WakiMak/trentent.github.io-forked/_posts/2017-06-01-citrix-storefront-performance-testing-and-tuning-part-3-perfmon-counters-browser-logon.md

   - scripting
   - Storefront
 ---
-In looking at the performance of the Citrix Storefront Server, one of the thing I want is to understand what Storefront is doing at each stage of a session life cycle. Â There are two session-types that I&#8217;m curious about, a web browser based connection and a PNA connection. Â I&#8217;m going to examine a web browser based connection first.
+In looking at the performance of the Citrix Storefront Server, one of the thing I want is to understand what Storefront is doing at each stage of a session life cycle. Â There are two session-types that I'm curious about, a web browser based connection and a PNA connection. Â I'm going to examine a web browser based connection first.

-Using my powershell script to simulate a user connection I put &#8216;pauses&#8217; between each stage. Â I then setup Perfmon to capture counters from the following objects:
+Using my powershell script to simulate a user connection I put 'pauses' between each stage. Â I then setup Perfmon to capture counters from the following objects:

 <pre class="lang:default decode:true ">Citrix Dazzle Resources Controller\Image Response Whole Body  Calls / second
 Citrix Dazzle Resources Controller\Image Response Whole Body Average Time (Microseconds)